-6.1.1 Decide whether to spawn
+5.1.1 Decide whether to spawn

-Each day, each female trout determines whether it meets all of the fish- and habitat-based spawning criteria described below.
+Once per day (at the first hour of daylight), each female trout determines whether it meets all of the fish- and habitat-based spawning criteria described below.
 These spawning criteria limit spawners to females of adequate size and physiological condition; and restrict spawning to physical conditions (dates, flows, temperatures) when spawning has been observed in real trout, presumably because spawning is more likely to be successful during those conditions.
 The criteria for readiness to spawn do not include a requirement that good spawning habitat be available; it is assumed that trout will spawn whether or not ideal gravel spawning habitat is present.
 This assumption is supported by observations reported by Magee et al. (1996).